Repository policies

 The following example shows the ARN for an npm package with scope

-and name ui
+@parity and name ui in the my_repo

-repository in domain my_domain
+repository in domain my_domain.

 The ARN for an npm package without a scope has the empty string for the namespace